skeletorkun/phorest-techtest-oozen/README.md

     * have accumulated the most loyalty points
     * since Y date (endpoint parameter eg: 2018-01-01)
     * excluding any banned clients.
-* to update one of the entities
-* to fetch a single entity by id
+* to update, delete and fetch a single client by id
-* to delete one of the entities

 # System requirements